 If are struggling with potatoes going green on you too fast, try to stick to potatoes with a darker skin.
 And make sure the ones you buy at the store don't have any green on them at all when purchasing.
 Give the a good look over, especially if in a bag.

 When I am growing potatoes myself I love to see them sprout.
 The more the better.
-But not when I am trying to just at them.
+But not when I am trying to just eat them.

 Potatoes are often treated with something to keep them from sprouting eyes in the grocery store.
 But even that won't completely stop them from growing eyes, just inhibits them.

-In the early stages, you can simply remove the sprouts and eat the potatoes.
+In the early stages, you can simply remove the small sprouts and eat the potatoes.
+As the sprouts getting bigger the potato will start experiencing other issues.

 Recommendation - Keep them, as long as the potatoes aren't wrinkly or super soft